 Which practitioner will monitor your pregnancy in Taiwan?

 Your pregnancy can be monitored by an obstetrician or gynecologist in a clinic or hospital.
-Once your pregnancy has been confirmed by your doctor, you will be issued with a maternal health booklet recording all your pregnancy tests and ultrasounds.
+Once your pregnancy has been confirmed by your doctor, you will be issued with a maternal health booklet recording all pregnancy tests and ultrasounds.
 If you are working during your pregnancy, your employer is obliged to grant you 5 days’ paid leave for check-ups, in accordance with Taiwan’s Labor Standards Act.

 Where can you go for pregnancy monitoring?